‘Guardians Of The Galaxy Vol. 3’ Director James Gunn Reacts To Being Reinstated By Disney

 — Karen Gillan (@karengillan) March 15, 2019

-Audiences and fans were unaware as to the fate of the third Guardians film without James Gunn, and even Kevin Feige admitted that the project would be put on the backburner, as previously reported by The Inquisitr.
+Audiences and fans were unaware as to the fate of the third Guardians film without James Gunn, and even Kevin Feige admitted that the project would be put on the back burner, as previously reported by The Inquisitr.

 “I mean, when it was pushed back, it was pushed back.
-Meaning the release date, because it’s not coming out—although we’ve never announced a release date actually, it was gonna happen sooner rather than later, initially of course.
+Meaning the release date, because it’s not coming out — although we’ve never announced a release date actually, it was gonna happen sooner rather than later, initially of course.
 Outside of knowing that we’re gonna use [James Gunn’s] draft, [we have] been focusing on other projects.”

 Whether those comments were an intentional smoke screen by Feige or Gunn’s fate was still undetermined at that time, is unclear.
 It’s also difficult to determine whether the plans for Guardians Of The Galaxy Vol. 3 will now be fast-tracked and brought to the forefront in light of James Gunn’s return.